adinanabf/TODO-api/README.md

 #### Response

-The endpoint updates the item's statusconclusion to true and returns a 200 status code if the item is successfully closed, or an error message if the item is not found, the item is already closed, or if there is a server error.
+The endpoint updates the item's statusConclusion to true and returns a 200 status code if the item is successfully closed, or an error message if the item is not found, the item is already closed, or if there is a server error.

 ```json
 {